evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/appendix.md

 Finally, it invokes the generated code for the function.

-The epilogue reverses the process, finally returning control to the caller of the `entrypoint()` function, and the Go runtime.
+The epilogue reverses part of the process, finally returning control to the caller of the `entrypoint()` function, and the Go runtime.
+The caller of `entrypoint()` is also responsible for completing the cleaning up procedure by invoking `afterGoFunctionCallEntrypoint()` (again, implemented in backend-specific ASM). which will restore the stack pointers and return control to the caller of the function.

 The arch-specific code can be found in `backend/isa/<arch>/abi_entry_preamble.go`.